Rashid Choudhury: Family, early life and education

 Choudhury was born on 1 April 1932, at Haroa, Faridpur District (now under Rajbari district).
 He was born to a family of zamindars, of the Ratandiya village.
 His father's name was Khan Bahadur Yusuf Hossain Choudhury and his mother's name was Shirin Nessa Choudhurani.
 He had nine brothers and four sisters.
 His uncle Khan Bahadur Alimuzzaman Choudhury was the board president of Faridpur district during that time.
 The Alimuzzaman Bridge, in Faridpur is named after his uncle.
 His father and brother were both members of parliament in Bangladesh.

 His education started in a primary school of his village.
 Later he studied in Rajanikanto High School, Alimunzzaman High School and Park Circus School in Kolkata.
-He sat foir his matriculation examination in 1949.
+He sat for his matriculation examination in 1949.
 He had a common friend with Zainul Abedin and Quamrul Hassan, whose suggested that he enroll in Art College, which is now known as Institute of Fine Arts, University of Dhaka.
 He graduated the BFA examination in 1954 with first class.
-He traveled to Madrid and later Paris, to study fine arts.
+After his graduation, he went to the city of Madrid in Spain in 1956 on scholarship and studied there for one year.
+In 1960, he went to Paris on a four-year scholarship and received higher education in Fresco, Tapestry, and Sculpture.
+He studied under the supervision of Artist Jean Ojam'.
+He went to the USA in 1975 after being awarded the Leadership Grant by the US government.